sail-sg/envpool/docs/pages/contributing.rst

 .. code-block:: bash

+    # this is for general use case
     make bazel-debug
+    # this is for a special folder "envpool/classic_control"
+    bazel build //envpool/classic_control --config=debug

 If you'd like to run only a single test, for example, testing Mujoco integration; however, you don't want to build other stuff such as OpenCV: